ptizei/ptizei.github.io/_posts/2020-9-04-BirdCallClass-pt1.md

 ![Great Tit spectrogram]({{ site.baseurl }}/images/Parus_major_sonagram.jpg)
 *Spectrogram representing the song of a Great Tit (Parus major), from Wikipedia (Maxime Metzmacher, CC BY-SA 3.0)*

-After some quick googling, I found instructions on how to make a spectrogram from a '.wav' file in python, using scipy, numpy and matplotlib.
+After some quick googling, I found instructions on how to make a spectrogram from a `.wav` file in python, using scipy, numpy and matplotlib.
 I copied and pasted a few lines of code into a notebook, with the changes needed to load my own file and got a pretty spectrogram...
 Yay!

 ![Raven spectrogram]({{ site.baseurl }}/images/raven-spectrogram.png)

-That was easy enough, but then I started looking at the code I had used to make it, to try to understand what it had done to the input '.wav' to generate the image.
+That was easy enough, but then I started looking at the code I had used to make it, to try to understand what it had done to the input `.wav` to generate the image.

 ```
 samplingFrequency, signalData = wavfile.read("Raven.wav")
 ```

+First, it extracted data from the `.wav`

 ## Footnotes